Updated: May 2

 They were digging.
 Why?
 I took out my binoculars and focused in their direction.
 One was a native.
 His dress and rugged face were typical of village folk from this part of the Kumaon mountains.
-The other was from the city.
-Military T-shirt and cargo pants.
+The second man in camouflage t-shirt and cargo pants was from the city.
 They did not notice me, focused on digging.
 I stayed to watch.

 “Give me water.”
 The Kumaoni man asked from his place in the hole.
 Only his top half was visible to me.